cssu/first-year-guide/docs/index.md

 Also please fill out [this feedback form](https://docs.google.com/forms/d/e/1FAIpQLSdrkUHiOre3J1g1213M7fAM9MNT5SPGd8VUNVgyZmujAnyKAA/viewform?usp=sf_link) to give us valuable feedback.

-We wish you all the best in your first year, and we hope you make the most out of your time here at U of T. We hope to see you at CS Frosh this year!
+We wish you all the best in your first year, and we hope you make the most out of your time here at U of T. We hope to see you at CS Orientation this year!

 Reviewers/Contributors for the 2020 Version:
 Lana El Sanyoura: Class of 2020, John H. Moss Scholar, Hello Girl Co-founder